heetch/confita/README.md

 loader := confita.NewLoader()
 ```

-By default, a confita loader loads all the keys from the environment.
+By default, a Confita loader loads all the keys from the environment.
 A loader can take other configured backends as parameters.
 For now, only [etcd](https://github.com/coreos/etcd) is supported.

 ```go